Some dynamics in real quadratic fields with applications to inhomogeneous minima: Coordinates and -points

 Since $\Rbig$ is bounded, there exists a subsequence $Q_{k_n}$ converging to some point $Q$.
 Observe that where the last inequality follows from (\ref{qnbd}).
-The definition of $Q$ ensures that it represents an element of the closure of $\phi^\Z(P)$.
-But this implies that $M(Q)\geq M(P)$ by upper-semicontinuity, since the value $M(P)$ is common to the entire orbit of $P$.
-These inequalities combine to the give the desired result. \end{proof}
+The definition of $Q$ ensures that it represents an element of the orbit closure of $P$.
+But this implies that $M(Q)\geq M(P)$ by upper-semicontinuity, since the value $M(P)$ is common to the entire orbit of $P$, and the result follows. \end{proof}

 Let us call a point in $V_K$ with rational $(x,y)$ coordinates a \emph{$\Q$-point}.
 Similarly a \emph{$K$-point} is one whose $(x,y)$ coordinates lie in $K$, or equivalently whose $(s,u)$ coordinates lie in $K$.
 The set of $\Q$-points coincides with $K/\OO_K$, which is also the set of periodic points for $\phi$.
 In particular, if $P$ is a $\Q$-point then the previous lemma immediately implies that $P$ is determinate and $M(P)\in\Q$. \begin{proposition} Let $P\in\T_K$ be a $K$-point. \begin{enumerate} \item There exists $N\in\NN$ such that \item $M(P)\in K$ \end{enumerate} \end{proposition} \begin{proof}\ \begin{enumerate} \item Since $P$ has $(s,u)$ coordinates in $K$, there exists $N\in\NN$ such that $NP$ has $(s,u)$ coordinates in $\OO_K$.
 In $(s,u)$ coordinates, the lattice $\OO_K\subseteq V_K$ is given by the set of pairs $(\overline{a},a)$ for $a\in\OO_K$.
 It follows by subtracting such elements that $NP$ has a representative whose stable coordinate vanishes, as well as a representative whose unstable coordinate vanishes.
 Now $\phi^{k}(NP)\to 0$ as $|k|\to \infty$ follows immediately. \item By the previous part, the orbit closure of the $K$-point $P$ consists of the orbit of $P$ together with a finite collection of $N$-torsion points on the torus.
 By Lemma \ref{orbclosure}, there exists $Q\in V_K$ representing an element of this orbit closure with $\N(Q) = M(P)$.
 Should $Q$ represent an $N$-torsion point, then $M(P)\in\Q$ since torsion points are $\Q$-points.
 On the other hand, if $Q=(s,u)$ represents an element of the orbit of $P$ then $Q$ is also a $K$-point, so we have $M(P)=\N(Q)=|su|\in K$. \end{enumerate} \end{proof}